NLB Overdrive

 Paper Prototypes of Select Interests

-The users can choose the book genres that they are interested in as shown on the mid-fidelity prototype when creating an account.
-There is "skip for now" for those who don’t have time for it and can set up later.
-Users can freely add in their other favorite genres by keying into the text bar.
+Users can select the book genres they are interested in, as shown in the mid-fidelity prototype during account creation.
+A "skip for now" option allows those who do not have time to set preferences immediately and complete the setup later.
+Users can also add additional favorite genres by typing them into the text bar.

 Mid-fidelity Prototype of Select Interests